-To optional Alternator Temperature Sensor (MC-TS-A) allows your MC-624 voltage regulator to monitor your alternator temperatures and limit output if safe operating levels are exceeded.
+The optional Alternator Temperature Sensor (MC-TS-A) allows your MC-624 voltage regulator to monitor your alternator for temperatures in excess of safe operating levels.
 The MC-TS-A sensor includes a 54" cable, a sensing attachment lug and positive and negative regulator plug-in connectors.
 To install the MC-TS-A:

-- 1. Connect the sensor lug to one of the four bolts that hold the alternator's front and rear cases together.
+- Connect the sensor lug to one of the four bolts that hold the alternator's front and rear cases together.
 Extend sensor cable to the regulator.
-The cable can be included within the regulator's wiring harness, or can be run alongside the harness and attached with cable ties. - 2.
-Connect the temperature sensor to the Alt.
-Temp. terminals on the regulator.
-It is essential that the terminals match the polarity of the regulator connection pins.
-Connect the red wire to the positive terminal (#5) and the black wire to the negative terminal (#6)
+The cable can be included within the regulator's wiring harness, or can be run alongside the harness and attached with cable ties. - Connect the positive and negative female connectors to the Alternator Temp.
+Sense terminals on the regulator (#5 is positive. #6 is negative).
+It is essential that the terminals match the polarity of the regulator connection pins (red wire to positive terminal and black wire to negative terminal).